-- "LR4 offers a commanding driving position with comfortable and upright seats. … Excellent visibility is aided by the available surround-view camera. …The 2nd-row seat is comfortable, with more than adequate headroom and legroom. … Access to the 3rd row is complicated by the tall step up and a narrow pass-through.
-Space back there is suitable only for kids." -- Consumer Guide
+- "The 2nd-row seat is comfortable, with more than adequate headroom and legroom.
+Three adults can fit, but we wouldn't recommend it on long drives.
+Access to the 3rd row is complicated by the tall step up and a narrow pass-through.
+Space back there is suitable only for kids." -- Consumer Guide (2013)

 - "While the physical instruments are large, their markings are small and sometimes hard to decipher at a glance.
 The most commonly used controls are separate from the available navigation system, which is a plus.
 Many secondary functions, though, require going through the dashboard mounted touchscreen.
-Getting to those portions of the audio system can require drilling through several menus, which takes more time than it really should.
-The off-road systems are a bit cryptic, but dealers should provide the necessary tutorials. … The LUX's center cool box is a thoughtful touch." -- Consumer Guide
+Getting to those portions of the audio system can require drilling through several menus, which takes more time than it really should." -- Consumer Guide (2013)

 Next Steps: Land Rover LR4

-- Find low financing rates for the Land Rover LR4
+- View the best prices for the 2014 Land Rover LR4

 - See Luxury Midsize SUVs rankings